TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Graphics/Diagrams.rst

 Embedded UML diagrams
 =====================

-Simple diagrams can be embedded directly into the reStructuredText mark up:
+Simple diagrams can be embedded directly into the reStructuredText markup:

 ..  code-block:: rst
     :caption: Documentation/SomeFile.rst